universidad-zaragoza/learning-experience-ray-tracing/README.md

 In order to compile the application, it should be run the 'Makefile' that can be found at path './Application_lab/smallpt/MAkefile'.
 As a result, there are produced several versions of parallel a ray tracer which differ in the underlying implementation of the *mutex* and *semaphore* objects that enforce the correction at the critical sections of the parallel algorithm.

 * 'smallpt_queue_mutex_def': the default implementation that relies on <std::mutex> of the C++ standard library.
-* 'smallpt_queue_mutex_d': an implementation based on futex system call based on Ulrich Drepper's algorithm.
+* 'smallpt_queue_mutex_K': an implementation based on futex system call based on Ulrich Drepper's algorithm.
-* 'smallpt_queue_mutex_b': an implementation based on futex system call that suspends threads in case of a contention scenario.
+* 'smallpt_queue_mutex_n': an implementation based on futex system call that suspends threads in case of a contention scenario (referred to as basic in previous labs).
 * 'smallpt_queue_mutex_s': an implementation that relies in a spin-lock approach.
-* 'smallpt_queue_mutex_asm': in this implementation, synchronization primitives havw been coded in assembly (ARMv8).
+* 'smallpt_queue_mutex_asm': in this implementation, synchronization primitives have been coded in assembly (ARMv8).
 * 'smallpt_queue_mutex_asm_sleep': an improvement of the previous implementation that hints the core to step to a low-power state in case of contention.